shpilu/cloRedis/README.md

 ## Install

-On Linux system you can build cloredis runtime package using the following simple commands:
+On Linux system you can build cloredis compile and runtime environment by running the following commands:
 ``` shell
 cd src
 make